joestrong/triangle-background/README.md

 ## Notes

-As the background DOM element will be given position absolute, other elements will need to be positioned (e.g. relative) to appear above the background.
+As the background DOM element will be given position fixed, other elements will need to be positioned (e.g. relative) to appear above the background.